lassalleloan/TWEB-Gamification-client/README.md

-# TWEB-Gamification-client
+# Gamification Client
 Authors: Galahad and Avend0Black
 ---

 ## Client
 The client side of the project is hosted directly on github via GitHub Pages.
-You can consult the [website](https://lassalleloan.github.io/TWEB-Gamification-client/ "GitHub TWEB-Gamification-client").
+You can consult the [website](https://lassalleloan.github.io/gamification-client/ "GitHub gamification-client").

 ## Server
 In the background, an server working to stock scores and provide scoreboard of users of third-party applications.
 The server's code is available [here](https://github.com/galahad1/TWEB-Gamification-server "GitHub TWEB-Gamification-server").